-For Family or Individual Operation - Complete this section for the
+For Family or Individual Operation - Complete this section for the operator.

 For Partnership Operations - Answer all items, except item 2, for the "Senior Partner."
-The "Senior Partner" is the individual who is mainly responsible for the agricultural operations on "this place." not necessarily the person senior in age.
+The "Senior Partner" is the individual who is mainly responsible for the agricultural operations on "this place," not necessarily the person senior in age.
 If each partner shares equally in the day-to-day management decisions, consider the oldest as the "Senior Partner."
 For item 2 (Principal Occupation) consider all members of the partnership together.
-Please include as "farming or ranching" worktime at all types of agricultural enterprises, including work at greenhouses, nurseries, mushroom production, ranching, feedlots, broiler feeding, etc.
+Please include as "farming or ranching" worktime at all types of agricultural enterprises, including, feedlots, broiler feeding, etc.